deployKF/website/content/reference/future-tools.md

 # Future Tools

-A list of __ML & Data tools__ which may be part of __future__ versions of deployKF.
+A list of _ML & Data tools_ which may be part of __future__ versions of deployKF.

 ---

-## Tool Roadmap

-The following is a roadmap of planned tools, __grouped by priority__.

 !!! question_secondary "How do I request or contribute a tool?"

     If you would like to __request__ or __contribute__ support for a tool, please [raise an issue on GitHub](https://github.com/deployKF/deployKF/issues), or join the discussion on an existing issue.

+## Tool Roadmap

+The following is a roadmap of _ML & Data tools_ which are __planned__ for future versions of deployKF, grouped by priority.

 {{ render_planned_tools_index(tools_planned) }}

+---

 ## Tool Details

-The following sections provide details and descriptions for each tool.
+The following sections provide details and descriptions of each tool which is planned for future versions of deployKF.

 {{ render_planned_tools_details(tools_planned) }}